narrowspark/framework/docs/en/Prologue/Contributions/01_Our_Backward_Compatibility_Promise.md

 ### Working on Narrowspark Code

 Do you want to help us improve Narrowspark?
-That's great!
+That’s great!
 However, please stick to the rules listed below in order to ensure smooth upgrades for our users.

 ### Changing Interfaces

-This table tells you which changes you are allowed to do when working on Narrowspark's interfaces:
+This table tells you which changes you are allowed to do when working on Narrowspark’s interfaces:

 |           Type of Change             |        Change Allowed                     |